ancizararenas/expcodeaca-nodeadv/courseMaterial/tasks/MODULE-3-TASKS.md

 ### HOMEWORK EXPLANATION

+Due Data : 16/05/16 18:00 Latest please so that I may have sufficient time to review

 In continuation to our work to date in our attempt of beginning to configure our application to be correctly structured and modularized, now that we have configured our application to use express correctly, we want to begging to create our routes.

 Your homework is to attempt to inject our application routes into our server, by injecting the file we created ./lib/routes.js and implement logging throughout our routes so that we can trace in our logs when requests are made to those endpoints.